'Keep our public spaces safe, welcoming and walkable' - Ludlow council rolls out a friendly initiative to tackle dog mess

 “Let’s all do our bit to keep Ludlow beautiful.
 Bag it, bin it, and spread the word.
 Look out for the new stencils soon on our pavements.”

-The council said that people can inform the council of the worst affected areas at the website: https://www.surveymonkey.com/r/95FYRQT
+The council said that people can inform the council of the worst affected areas here: https://www.surveymonkey.com/r/95FYRQT.